Since 1972, Rochester Insulated glass has been providing heat-treated glass throughout the world.

 • Annealed is the purest form of float glass.

-• Used if you are seeking no roller wave distortion.
+• Used if you are seeking limited roller wave distortion.
 Ie. Air traffic towers.

 • If broken, annealed glass separates into large shards like a broken mirror.